z3nsh0w/QUARK/README.md

 - Multiple interface settings
 - Adding a micro tour to the app on first launch.
 - Change of design concept?
 - Create a beautiful app installer with the ability to automatically update the app.
+(RELEASE TOMORROW!)

 ## Future huge updates (Patch 1.1-1.9.9)
 - Addition of QUARK TAG firmware for built-in and convenient customization of audio file metadata.